Click on the links below to find out more

 Dr Slattery also utilises 3D Printing of Patient Specific Instrumentation for total knee replacement.
 This technique involves 3D printing models of your knee with the use of CT or MRI pre operatively, then generating patient specific guides to assist during your operation to assist with implant positioning.

-To organise a consultation in Melbourne with Dr Slattery, please contact one of his rooms today.
+To arrange a consultation with Dr Slattery, please contact his office by calling (03) 9819 6934.
 Otherwise, please make an enquiry through the online contact form and we will respond shortly.